chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 Generation of the RBF file from the STL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `bitpit <https://github.com/optimad/bitpit>`_ is an open-source modular library for scientific computing.
-We have implemented an example using its RBF capabilities to train RBF-networks that approximate the geometry from surface grid objects (`.STL`).
+The current section presents an example using its RBF capabilities to train RBF-networks that approximate the geometry from surface grid objects (`.STL`).

 After compiling the library, we can use executable ``/examples/RBF_example_00001``, along with a parameter file and the ``helix.stl`` in the ``rbf_generation`` directory.